 Be sure to read over the Franchise Code of Conduct prior to considering becoming a franchisee.
 This industry code sets out your rights, obligations, what information franchisors must disclose to you, what your franchise agreement must contain, and what procedure you must follow in the case of a dispute.

 Different laws and rules apply for buying franchises in each state.
-The Australian Government has more information about franchising on their website.
+The Australian Government has more information about franchising on the Business.gov.au site.

 Where should you start?